 Want to see the Orpheum for yourself?
-I’m hosting a photography workshop at the theater on Feb 23 2019.
+I’m hosting a photography workshop at the theater this fall.

 The Orpheum Theatre opened on April 15, 1912 — the same day the Titanic sank.
 Located on Water Street in New Bedford, Massachusetts, it was part of a Beaux-Arts building that was built in 1910 by a French-Canadian group known as Le Club des Francs-Tireurs (The French Sharpshooters Club).
 The building’s official name is La Salle Francs Tireurs, or French Sharpshooters Hall.